 - I use Seaguar fluorocarbon for a 5 to 6 foot butt section, I use the same for the 18" class tippet.
 I then use Seaguar fluorocarbon for the 30" shock tippet.

 - Recommended fly patterns range from "Deceiver" type streamers, baitfish patterns, toads and poppers, tied on 1/0 or 2/0 hooks.
 Weed guards are sometimes necessary in areas with lots of trees and deadfall.
 If you are interested in bringing your own snook flies please call or email for more detailed info...
 I'll give you an idea on what type of flies, colors and hook sizes will work best.

 Level of difficulity on spin and plug - novice to expert.

 - Rod and Reel Ten to twelve pound test plug or spin will work great for snook.
 In my opinion, there is nothing more exciting than a topwater take by a snook...
 Zara Spooks, Jumping Minnows, and propeller plugs such as Torpedo's work great.
-Texas rigged plastic jerk and paddle tail baits such as Baa Assassin, Gulps and Zooms, bass tubes, jigs and worms are also part of the arsenal.
+Plastic jerk and paddle tail baits such as Bass Assassin, Gulps and Zooms; bass tubes, jigs and worms are also part of the arsenal.
 Traditional bucktail jigs, shallow running plugs and spoons will work as well.

 - I never was a big fan of braided line such as Power Pro until I used it just once for big snook on a gnarly mangrove shoreline. #4 braid used with 30 to 40 pound test Flouro leader, in my opinion is a great application for these types of strong and more abrasion resistant lines.